What does "open-source" mean ?

 While developing Paperwork, we often looked at other open-source programs to understand how they did things or just to inspire ourselves.
 Now it's our turn to share.

 Paperwork uses a lot of existing opensource programs and librairies (Python, Gtk, python-simplebayes, ...).
 So many that it's impossible to make a comprehensive list of all of them.

 While it uses a lot of existing programs and libraries, we had to create others from scratchs.
 We gladly distribute these components back as opensource.
 For instance, while the library PyOCR has been created especially for Paperwork, there are other projects, like Paperless, who use it too.

 When you buy a book, what's written in it belongs to its author, not to you.
 When you buy proprietary software, it still belongs to their author(s), not to you.
 That's the way intellectual property is supposed to work.

 However, in some way, distributing Paperwork as GPLv3 makes it yours.
 If someday you decide to learn how to program in Python, you will be free to learn from it or even modify it.

 Paperwork being opensource, everybody is free to contribute.
 Many people already have, and we are very thankful.
 Many other people have also contributed to various components used by Paperwork (unfortunately, it's almost impossible to list all the components).

-If you modify and redistribute your own version of Paperwork, the GPLv3 asks only few things of you.
-The main one is that you must redistribute too your version of the source code.
+If you modify and redistribute your own version of Paperwork, the GPLv3 only asks a few things of you.
+The main one is that you too must redistribute your version of the source code.
 Also, you must redistribute it under the same licence, the GPLv3.
-This mechanism ensure that Paperwork will always remain open-source.
+This mechanism ensures that Paperwork will always remain open-source.

 If you do modify it, you are invited (but not obligated) to send us your modifications on Gitlab.